 What is it like to be in an explosion?
-Explosion survivors often talk about a "white light" and incredible heat.
-There's usually a metaphor for the intensity of the blast, like when one IED survivor told National Geographic it's "like being kicked by a horse - a horse with a foot that could cover your entire body."
-But beyond those common themes, bomb survivors have a wide range of fascinating near-death-experience stories, the details of which vary depending on their proximity to the blast and the intensity of the device.
+These survivors often talk about a "white light" and incredible heat.
+There's usually a metaphor for the intensity of the blast, like when one IED survivor told National Geographic that it's "like being kicked by a horse - a horse with a foot that could cover your entire body."
+But beyond those common themes, bomb survivors have a wide range of fascinating near-death experience stories, the details of which vary depending on their proximity to the destructive wave and the intensity of the device.

-It takes quite a bit of good luck to survive a bomb blast.
-It's not just shrapnel or flames that kills bomb victims: so-called barotrauma can rupture your internal organs if you're too close to the blast.
-Surviving an explosion also depends greatly on environment, as the blast can often send debris and broken glass flying at you at incredible speeds.
-Read on for some chilling accounts of what it's really like to survive an explosion.
+It takes quite a bit of good luck to survive this kind of scenario.
+It's not just projectiles or flames that end victims: so-called barotrauma can rupture your internal organs if you're too close to where the device detonates.
+Surviving this kind of destruction also depends greatly on the environment, as the shock waves can often send debris and broken glass flying at you at incredible speeds.
+Read on for some chilling accounts of what it's really like to survive.

 Ben McBean was only 19 when he stepped on a land mine while serving with the Royal Marines in Afghanistan in 2007.
-The pain was so "horrendous” McBean told The Telegraph he "can’t even describe it."
+The pain was so "horrendous," McBean told The Telegraph, that he "can’t even describe it."
 He did, however, do a fine job setting the scene immediately following the blast: "On my left leg my knee was coming off.
 One of my balls was hanging out of the sack."

-McBean says he could immediately feel that one half of his body was lighter, which makes sense, considering the blast removed an arm and a leg.
-Another shocking detail: McBean says it looked like there was meat everywhere, because he'd "never seen the inside of [his] body before."
+McBean says he could immediately feel that one half of his body was lighter, which makes sense, considering the eruption removed an arm and a leg.
+Another shocking detail: McBean says it looked like there was meat everywhere because he'd "never seen the inside of [his] body before."

 'It Starts Off Smelling Similar To A Barbecue'